Understanding the Psychology of customer.

 Hence, people are actually not loyal.
 They prefer easy decisions, proximity, availability, and comfortability over anything else.
 If a product is easily available in the nearby vicinity and is an average to good product, most of the customers would go for it.

 That’s why expansion is the only key.
-Marketers cannot completely rely on the existing customer-base, they need to create and add new customer-base so as to keep things rolling (read the book: How Brands Grow and Eat Your Greens).
+Marketers cannot completely rely on the existing customer-base, they need to create and add a new customer base so as to keep things rolling (read the book: How Brands Grow and Eat Your Greens).

-Through positive emotions, you can create a comfort zone for customers in which they become more trusting and loyal towards your brand.
+Through positive emotions and brand personalities, you can create a comfort zone for customers in which they become more trusting and loyal to your brand.

 Human mind is very much sensitive to feedbacks and good and positive feedbacks can help you create positive emotions.
 Positive emotions can make customers glued to your company for long.

 Inconsistency and Emotional Dishonesty